 Flashpoint (closed cup): 16 °F / -9 °C

 Boiling Point: 175 °F / 79.4 °C at 760 mm Hg

 Vapour Pressure: 77.5 mm Hg at 68 °F / 20 °C

-The main commercial production route for methyl ethyl ketone is through the dehydrogenation of secondary butanol although newer technology involves the direct oxidation of n-butene in solution, using palladium and cupric chlorides as catalysts.
+The main commercial production route for methyl ethyl ketone products is through the dehydrogenation of secondary butanol although newer technology involves the direct oxidation of nbutene in solution using palladium and cupric chlorides as catalysts.

 The Chinese market is the main driver for the demand of MEK and is also where several new productions plants have been opened in the last 5 years.
 World production now stands at approximately 320,000 to 350,000 tonnes.

 Methyl ethyl ketone is packed in drums.
-It should be stored in a cool, dry, well-ventilated area that is free form the risk of ignition as it is highly flammable.
-For transportation purposes methyl ethyl ketone is classified as packing group II and hazard class 3 and has a flash point of -9° C (closed cup) and a specific gravity of 0.81.
+It should be stored in a cool, dry, well-ventilated area that is free from the risk of ignition as it is highly flammable.
+For transportation purposes, methyl ethyl ketone is classified as packing group II and a hazard class 3 with a flashpoint of -9° C (closed cup) and a specific gravity of 0.81.
 It is also an irritant.

-MEK is also used in the manufacture of plastics and textiles, the manufacture of printing inks, and also in rubber-based industrial cements.
-It is also used in the chemical industry as it is a precursor to methyl ethyl ketone peroxide which is itself used as a catalyst to initiate the polymerisation of polyester resins used in fibre-glass reinforced products.
+The compound can also be used in the manufacture of plastics and textiles, the manufacture of printing inks, adhesives, pesticides and in rubber-based industrial cements.
+It is used in the chemical industry as it is a precursor to methyl ethyl ketone peroxide which is itself used as a catalyst to initiate the polymerisation of polyester resins used in fibreglass reinforced products.